msg-byu/getting-started/README.md

 # Getting Started

 A guide to getting started in the Materials Simulation Group (MSG) with python, Travis CI, Sphinx, GitHub and general scientific computing.
+This guide doesn't assume any prior programming experience.

-What follows is meant to be an introduction to the tools and skills you need to be an effective member of the MSG group and become a good programmer.
-Most of the things in this guide you will be able to modify and adapt to fit your own circumstances once you get familiar with the tools.
+What follows is meant to be an introduction to the tools and skills you need to be an effective member of the MSG group and to become a good programmer.
+You will be able to modify and adapt most of the activities to fit your own circumstances once you get familiar with the tools.
 However, the ideas behind the overall work flow and design process are not optional as they are the keys to writing good scientific code.

-This repository contains sample code and input files that you can use as templates for your own project, however, when it comes to writing the small amounts of code found here it is highly recommended that you write it yourself to get practice instead of just copying the existing files.
+This repository contains sample code and input files that you can use as templates for your own project.
+However, when it comes to writing the small amounts of code suggested in the guide, we recommend strongly that you write it yourself to get practice.
+Don't just copy the existing files.

-We also recommend that you not skip any sections in this walk through, even if you are already familiar with the concepts.
+We also recommend that you not skip any sections in this walk-through, even if you are already familiar with the concepts.

 #### Table of Contents